DMinghao/Business_Analysis_Linear_Programing/README.md

 ```

 ## About
-This project was initiated by @dminghao @HLiu-970725 LYLwithDCT @ReynaYC
+This project was initiated by @dminghao @HLiu-970725 @LYLwithDCT @ReynaYC

 ### Contributing
 Please check out the [CONTRIBUTING](CONTRIBUTING.md)  document